 Final Research Plan

-Final Research Plan for Breast Cancer: Medications for Risk Reduction
+Final Research Plan for Breast Cancer: Medication Use to Reduce Risk

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.